Title: | Assistant AD, Compliance / Women's Triathlon Head Coach |

 At the end of a student-athlete's career at Willamette University, I want them to walk away knowing that they have a support system that they will have throughout their life.
 My greatest coaching moments come years later when our former student-athletes are successfully tackling careers, relationships, life with a passion and confidence that they learned here!

 Brett Franz is the first head coach of the Willamette women's triathlon team, which began competing in the fall of 2021.
-He is in his third season leading the Bearcats in 2023-24.
 Franz previously served as the assistant head coach of cross country and track and field at Willamette.
-He is in his 15th year on the coaching staff.
+He is in his 19th year coaching at Willamette.

 "Our triathlon program is a great opportunity for student-athletes to get the top-level academic experience that Willamette is known for, as well as the opportunity to compete at the NCAA level in triathlon," Franz added.